Otofuji/desprog-handout/src/exemplo.md

 `A = [4,3,3,1,1]`

-Se subtraírmos 1 de cada um dos indices:
+Se subtrairmos 1 de cada um dos índices:

 `A = [3,2,2,0,0]`